 - at a hostel where I was rain-soaked without a towel or dry clothes and crawled into the clothes dryer a little bit because it was so warm on my numb fingertips (like when I knelt beneath a hand dryer in a public bathroom at the Milan train station when stuck in the rain and wet to the bone – the heat a benediction on the nape of my neck)

 - in a house in Montepulciano in a vineyard where the owner gave us a free bottle of the family’s label and we swam in our clothes, our wet footsteps disappearing in a hot Tuscan second

-The deacon who gave me my pilgrim’s blessing at Canterbury Cathedral gave me good advice that made me giggle: she said that if a village fails to offer a pilgrim a bed for the evening, the pilgrim has the right to ask for the mayor (who will then make sure a bed is provided).
+The deacon who gave me my pilgrim’s blessing at Canterbury Cathedral gave me advice that made me giggle.
+She said that if a village fails to offer a pilgrim a bed for the evening, the pilgrim has the right to ask for the town mayor (who will then make sure a bed is provided).
 Apparently it’s an awful breach of etiquette to allow a pilgrim pass through one’s village without a good night’s sleep.
 My family and I giggle about this: Ooh, you might have to call the mayor!